hitesh22rana/cybernews/README.md

 <h1>cybernews</h1>
-A package and an API that provides you Latest Cyber and Hacking News from websites using Web-Scraping.
+A Package and an API that provides you Latest Cyber and Hacking News from various websites using Web-Scraping.

 <br>
 <h2>Public REST API</h2>